golovingreg/ezscript/README.md

 A small python script to help manage scripts.
 It uses a `/home/$USER/bin` directory to store user-written scripts (you can change it if you like, the instruction is in the end of the `Usage` category).
 It also uses VS Code as a default editor for scripts (you can also change that).

 ## Installation
-To install the script, you just copy the file `ezscript.py` into any of your `bin` directories.
+To install the script, you just copy the file `ezscript.py` into any of your `bin` directories (and rename it to `ezscript` if you like).
 I prefer keeping my personal scripts in the `/home/$USER/bin` directory.
 To install it like I do, go to your terminal and use these commands:
 ```
 mkdir ~/bin
 wget -O ~/bin/ezscript https://raw.githubusercontent.com/golovingreg/ezscript/master/ezscript.py